 Judy Dorenkamp, Colorado

-If you have one of my outback books on your coffee table, I'd love to know what you think of it - please let me know!
+If you have one of my outback books on your coffee table or you have attended one of my workshops or presentations, I'd love to hear what you think - please let me know!